sveltejs/eslint-plugin-svelte/docs/rules/valid-each-key.md

 ---
-pageClass: "rule-details"
+pageClass: 'rule-details'
 sidebarDepth: 0
-title: "svelte/valid-each-key"
+title: 'svelte/valid-each-key'
-description: "enforce keys to use variables defined in the `{#each}` block"
+description: 'enforce keys to use variables defined in the `{#each}` block'
-since: "v2.28.0"
+since: 'v2.28.0'
 ---

 # svelte/valid-each-key